Need help with your debt? We can help you towards a brighter financial future. Get started online or Call 800-497-1965

 4. Being conned by predatory lenders offering high-interest unsecured personal loans or payday loans, exploiting immediate financial needs.

 Fortunately, veterans have unique legal safeguards for their unsecured debts.
-The Servicemembers Civil Relief Act (SCRA) can cap interest rates at 6% on qualifying unsecured debts (like credit cards and personal loans) incurred before or during service.
+The Servicemembers Civil Relief Act (SCRA) can cap interest rates at 6% on qualifying unsecured debts (like credit cards and personal loans) incurred before service.
 Additionally, the Military Lending Act (MLA) protects against predatory lending practices on specific unsecured loans, capping interest rates at a 36% Military Annual Percentage Rate (MAPR).

 When seeking support, remember you are not alone.
 Beyond government services, numerous reputable, no-obligation financial support companies are out there, ready to help.
 Accredited Debt Relief offers effective, affordable programs that can help veterans navigate their path to financial freedom.